xingheliufang/deepseek-go/README.md

 </details>

 <details>
 <summary> Get the list of All the models the API supports right now.
-This is different form what deepseek-go might support. </summary>
+This is different from what deepseek-go might support. </summary>

 ```go
 func ListModels() {